HISTORY OF CHINA

-Together, the celestial beings and the humans changed the world and made it a better place to live, through their diligence, strong will and exceptional courage.
+Together, the celestial beings and humans changed the world and made it a better place to live, through their diligence, strong will, and exceptional courage.

-Among the human super heroes, the extremely accomplished ones became sovereigns of some big tribes.
-Yan Di and Huang Di are the most widely acknowledged ancestors of all Chinese people, presently and past.
+Among the human superheroes, the extremely accomplished ones became sovereigns of some big tribes.
+Yan Di and Huang Di are the most widely acknowledged ancestors of all Chinese people, present and past.
 Read More

 Xia Dynasty and Yu the Great

-Currently, more concrete archaeological evidences were still required to prove Xia Dynasty’s actual existence; many Chinese historical documents and literatures, however, already described this empire from different perspectives, though most of them were simple and brief.
+Currently, more concrete archaeological pieces of evidence were still required to prove Xia Dynasty’s actual existence; many Chinese historical documents and pieces of literature, however, already described this empire from different perspectives, though most of them were simple and brief.
 Read More

 Shang Dynasty — Era of Oracle Bone Scripts